 Grumman Duck

 John's latest build is a Grumman Duck seaplane.
 This model is being built to a scale of 1/4.6 to suit the power output of its Fiala 85cc 4 stroke engine and to ensure it is not to big to fly from the local lake.
 Design of the model started in mid 2023 and the first wood parts were cut on the teams CNC machines in late 2023.
 A big design feature of the Duck is its complicated retracting undercarriage which involved a lot of head scratching to mimic the full size.
 To check the design, a 3D model of the undercarriage was printed to check the geometry before machining of the metal parts is commenced.
-It is intended to operate the retracts by hydraulic pistons and pumps to get a scale retraction.
+It is intended to operate the retracts by hydraulic pistons and pumps to get a scale retraction speed.

 Starting the wing construction whilst still working on the detail design of the fuselage on the computer